hardin47/website/Math154/Notes/08-classification.md

 Typically $m = \sqrt{p}$ or $\log_2 p$, where $p$ is the number of features.
 Random forests are not overly sensitive to the value of $m$.  [splits are chosen as with trees:   according to either squared error or gini index / cross entropy / classification error.]
 * Do *not* prune the tree.
 Save the tree as is!

+3. Repeat steps 1-2 for many many trees.
-3. For each tree grown on a bootstrap sample, predict the OOB samples.
+4. For each tree grown on a bootstrap sample, predict the OOB samples.
 For each tree grown, $~1/3$ of the training samples won't be in the bootstrap sample -- those are called out of bootstrap (OOB) samples.
 OOB samples can be used as *test* data to estimate the error rate of the tree.
-4. Combine the OOB predictions to create the "out-of-bag" error rate (either majority vote or average of predictions / class probabilities).
+5. Combine the OOB predictions to create the "out-of-bag" error rate (either majority vote or average of predictions / class probabilities).
-5. All trees together represent the model that is used for new predictions (either majority vote or average).
+6. All trees together represent the *model* that is used for new predictions (either majority vote or average).

 ******